It's hard to say goodbye. A compilation of startup failure post-mortems by founders and investors.

 Of his many failed experiments, Thomas Edison once said:

 “I have learned fifty thousand ways it cannot be done and therefore I am fifty thousand times nearer the final successful experiment.”

-Elsewhere, we have dug into the data on startups that died (as well as those acquihired) and found they usually die 20 months after raising financing and after having raised about $1.3 million.
-For consumer hardware startups, the stats are even more brutal, with 97% of seed or crowdfunded companies eventually dying or becoming “zombies.”
+For consumer hardware startups, the stats are especially brutal, with 97% of seed or crowdfunded companies eventually dying or becoming “zombies.”

 - 2017 Second Update (6/9/17)

 - 2016 Second Update (7/28/2016)